 I still remember the first time I visited Italy; it felt like I’d been transported into another world.
 There I was touring the Vatican, taking in the massiveness that is St. Peter’s Basilica, when I began weeping uncontrollably.
 It wasn’t a “religious” experience at all.
 I was simply happy to be there in this magnificent, historic site that I’d only ever dreamed about seeing with my own eyes.
 It all seemed too beautiful to be real and for the remainder of that trip, I was overwhelmed by the grandeur of all the castles, cathedrals, and other sites.
-I remember thinking that if I never travelled anywhere else in my life, I’d always be grateful and appreciative for the time I spent in Italy.
+I remember thinking that if I never traveled anywhere else in my life, I’d always be grateful and appreciative for the time I spent in Italy.

 I know it all sounds like one big, tired cliche that you’ll see written about in countless travel blogs or hear about in discussions with people who’ve just come back from a holiday in Italy.
-But no matter what anyone says, there’s no denying that Italy’s a very special place and there’s plenty of reasons why so many people visit.
+But no matter what anyone says, there’s no denying that Italy’s a very special place and there are plenty of reasons why so many people visit.
 Italy’s actually the fifth most visited country in the world and saw close to 100 million tourists visit in 2019 alone.

 Wandering The Streets Of Brescia

-While I’ve already written about some of things that you can see and do in Brescia, I wanted to share some photos taken from my walks throughout the city.
-There won’t be any snaps of castles or cathedrals here, but pictures of narrow empty streets, locals flying by on their bikes, news stands, signs, and more, all reflecting a more simple and gentle side of the life in this Italian city.
+While I’ve already written about some of the things that you can see and do in Brescia, I wanted to share some photos taken from my walks throughout the city.
+There won’t be any snaps of castles or cathedrals here, but pictures of narrow empty streets, locals flying by on their bikes, newsstands, signs, and more, all reflecting a more simple and gentle side of life in this Italian city.

 Early Morning In Brescia